jplew/SyncDB/README.md

 v0.2 (Mar 16, 2014)
 ----
-    + added `help` command for easy reference to commands
+ * added `help` command for easy reference to commands
-    + in case an invalid argument is supplied on the command line, list of valid commands is output
+ * in case an invalid argument is supplied on the command line, list of valid commands is output
-    + updated InterConnect IT's [Wordpress Search and Replace Tool](http://interconnectit.com/products/search-and-replace-for-wordpress-databases) to version 3.0.0 BETA
+ * updated InterConnect IT's [Wordpress Search and Replace Tool](http://interconnectit.com/products/search-and-replace-for-wordpress-databases) to version 3.0.0 BETA
-    + fixed some bugs with test conditions
+ * fixed some bugs with test conditions
-    + changed shebang line to /bin/bash for Ubuntu compatibility
+ * changed shebang line to /bin/bash for Ubuntu compatibility
-    + big thanks to [@markchitty](https://github.com/markchitty) for the contribution and help
+ * big thanks to [@markchitty](https://github.com/markchitty) for the contribution and help

 v0.1 (Oct 2013)
 ----
-original release
+o * riginal release

 ## Feedback & Bugs